-- Require FTA to reduce the probability threshold from 65 percent to 50 percent in determining the reasonableness of cost and schedule estimates, which will restore the probability threshold to the level required prior to FTA's recent changes in Risk Assessment policy. - Establish a CIG Program Pipeline Dashboard on a publicly available website that includes complete information on the program and the status of each CIG project in the pipeline, including: - i. the amount of CIG funding appropriated, allocated, and obligated for the program and each of its components (New Starts, Core Capacity, and Small Starts). - ii. the date the project entered Project Development, Engineering (if applicable), and Construction; - iii. the status of FTA and DOT review at each stage of the process, including when a Letter of No Prejudice (LONP) was requested and the date of when the LONP was issued; and - iv. the date of completed FFGA or SSGA application. - Reduce the required period of notification to Congress from 30 days to 10 days before issuing a letter of intent, entering into an FFGA, or entering into an early systems work agreement.
-In § 5309(k)(5), strike "30 days" and insert "10 days". - Reduce the required period of notification to Congress for a Small Start project from 10 days to 3 days.
-In § 5309(h)(6)(C), strike "10 days" and insert "3 days". - Allow environmental work expenditures by project sponsors to be counted toward the non-federal match for CIG projects prior to entering Project Development. - Require the Secretary to issue updated guidance no later than six months after enactment.
-In § 5309(g)(5)(A), strike "of the Federal Public Transportation Act of 2012". - Add a Congressional notification requirement on the status of implementation for the Program of Interrelated Projects and the Expedited Project Delivery Pilot Program.
+- Require FTA to conduct the Risk Assessment and establish the federal CIG share during the Engineering phase of New Start and Core Capacity projects. - In 49 U.S.C. § 5309, insert a subsection: - "(r) For projects defined under subsection (a)(2) or (a)(5), the Secretary may not determine a maximum Capital Investment Grant contribution or perform a risk assessment until at least 180 days after a project has entered into the Engineering phase, unless the project sponsor specifically requests a risk assessment on an earlier date.". - Require FTA to reduce the probability threshold from 65 percent to 50 percent in determining the reasonableness of cost and schedule estimates, which will restore the probability threshold to the level required prior to FTA's 2018 changes in Risk Assessment policy.
+In 49 U.S.C. § 5309(f)(1)(A) before the semicolon, add "but may not exceed 50 percent". - Establish a CIG Program Pipeline Dashboard on a publicly available website that includes complete information on the program and the status of each CIG project in the pipeline, including: - i. the amount of CIG funding appropriated, allocated, and obligated for the program and each of its components (New Starts, Core Capacity, and Small Starts). - ii. the date the project entered Project Development and Engineering (if applicable); - iii. the status of FTA and DOT review at each stage of the process, including when a Letter of No Prejudice (LONP) was requested and the date of when the LONP was issued; - iv. the date the New Start FFGA, Core Capacity FFGA, or Small Start grant agreement was executed; and - v. the status of the project sponsor in securing its non-federal match, based on information provided by the project sponsor. - Reduce the required period of notification to Congress from 30 days to 10 days before issuing a letter of intent, entering into an FFGA, or entering into an early systems work agreement.
+In 49 U.S.C. § 5309(k)(5), strike "30 days" and insert "10 days". - Reduce the required period of notification to Congress for a Small Start project from 10 days to three days. - In 49 U.S.C. § 5309(h)(6)(C), strike "10 days" and insert "3 days". - Allow expenditures to comply with the National Environmental Policy Act of 1969 (42 U.S.C. § 4321 et seq.), to be counted toward the non-federal match for CIG projects prior to entering Project Development. - Require the Secretary to issue updated guidance no later than six months after the date of enactment to implement APTA's CIG recommendations.
+In 49 U.S.C. § 5309(g)(5)(A), strike "of the Federal Public Transportation Act of 2012". - Add a Congressional notification requirement on the status of implementation for the Program of Interrelated Projects and the Expedited Project Delivery Pilot Program.
+Add the following new section: - Sec. .
+Capital Investment Grants Program Notification Requirement.-Not later than 90 days after the date of enactment of this section, and every 90 days thereafter, the Administrator shall notify the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate of- - (A) The status of implementation for the Program of Interrelated Projects and the Expedited Project Delivery Pilot; and - (B) Any additional legislative actions that may be needed.